vorce/cedrik/README.md

 - ☐ Ranking
 - ☐ Highlights
 - ☐ Distributed indices (mnesia?, KVS?, riak?, redis?)
+- ☑ Persistance (supported indirectly by using redis backed indices, but I would also like to add some simple compressed varitant for AgentIndex)
 - ☐ Demo web UI (phoenix!)

 ## Usage